Last updated on November 7th, 2023 at 11:47 am

 What does Corfu mean?

-Corfu’s name means Tops, So the name origin is simple, the Latins took the Greek word Korfes and named the island after it.
+Corfu’s name means a place with Tops, the name’s origin is simple, the Latins took the Greek word Korfes(tops, peaks) and named the island Koryfo.

 Is Corfu a real place?

 Yes, Corfu is a real place!
 It is a Greek island located in the Ionian Sea, off the northwest coast of Greece.